-Following identification of a suitable project, a site survey is required using the Peatland Code Field Protocol as a guide.
-The information collected will confirm eligibility for Peatland Code participation and allow for the creation of a suitable restoration plan and a calculation of emissions reduction.
-Restoration can be done over 2 years for one single Peatland Code project.
+Following identification of a suitable project, a site survey is required using the latest version of the Peatland Code Field Protocol as a guide.
+The information collected will confirm eligibility for Peatland Code participation and allow for the creation of a suitable restoration plan and a calculation of emissions reductions.